-A Thai tax resident is a person living in Thailand more than 180 days per year.
-A Thai resident has therefore the obligation de declare the totality of its income on the Thai territory without consideration of his permanent status under the immigration requirements.
+A Thai tax resident is a person living in Thailand for more than 180 days per year.
+A Thai resident has, therefore, the obligation to declare the totality of its income on the Thai territory without consideration of his permanent status under the immigration requirements.

-On the other hand, a person who has lived less than 180 days per year in the Kingdom of Thailand is considered as a non-resident by tax authorities.
-However, a non-resident has the obligation to declare incomes derived from a source in Thailand.
+On the other hand, a person who has lived less than 180 days per year in the Kingdom of Thailand is considered a non-resident by tax authorities.
+However, a non-resident has an obligation to declare incomes derived from a source in Thailand.

 Assessable incomes for PIT purposes are